mae92/MutantHuntWGS/README.md

 4. Run this command to get info on the container you just built: `docker image ls`

-5. Run this command to run the container `sudo docker run -it -v /Users/mitchellellison/Desktop/Analysis_Directory:/Main/Analysis_Directory mutant_hunter`
+5. Run this command to run the container `sudo docker run -it -v /Users/mitchellellison/Desktop/Analysis_Directory:/Main/Analysis_Directory mutant_hunt_wgs`

 ## Running Mutant Hunter